 In case of demise of the insured, the sum assured will be paid to the insured’s family.
 This sum assured will help the dependents to take care of their monthly household expenses, child’s education & marriage, house loan, etc.

-The insurance company covers an individual maximum upto the age of 75 years or 80 years.
+The insurance company covers an individual maximum upto the age of 75 or 85 or 99 years.
 It depends from insurer to insurer.
 Depending on your current age that would be the highest bar, the maximum age an insurer is providing the policy.
 So, the term may vary from 5 years to 40 years, depending on your current age and also your choice.

 Following are the key factors that affect your term insurance premiums: